 - Review your regular discount code stats to see which ones your website visitors have redeemed (or attempted to) the most.

 - Search social media comments for any questions about when your next promo is going live.

 If you play this right, May is going to be a busy month — so you could easily find yourself without time to write your email campaign and ad content, let alone schedule them.

 If you can, set aside time before the May holidays for content creation, or mine through your past campaigns to see which assets can be repurposed.

 Once you’ve got your marketing assets bundled up, look for ways to put a creative spin on it to suit your target audience and give a nod to the holiday you’re celebrating.

 For example, say you ran a Labor Day promo in the past where you gave employed people a discount according to the number of years they’ve been in the workforce.
-You could switch this up by varying the percentage discount you give at different times in the day like 20% at 9am and 50% at 8pm.
+You could switch this up by varying the percentage discount you give at different times of the day like 20% at 9 AM and 50% at 8 AM.

 3. Create a marketing funnel for each holiday

 When shoppers land on your site, it’s easy for them to get distracted by other offers or products.
 To ensure a smooth customer journey, create a sign-posted area dedicated to the holiday and its promotions, and map out a funnel that guides them through your store.

 To make promo purchasing easier and improve conversion rates, you could: